fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

     unzip \
     wget \
     python3-dev \
-    python3-pip \
+    python3-pip
-    python-is-python3
 ```

 We need `poetry` for the Python package management, so install Poetry using `pip3 install poetry`.

-Then install Postgres by using: `sudo apt install postgresql`.
+Then install Postgres by using: `sudo apt install -y postgresql`.

+After installing, we can start postgres.
+First exit from root by typing `exit`.
+You should see your user in the command propmt.

+Then start Postres by doing: `sudo service postgresql start`.

 It’s a good practice to create the database with a specific user and password and not use the root user from the application.

 We will create a database called "app".
 We will access this database with the user "app_user" and the password "app_password".

-So, login to Postgres with your root user:
+So, login to Postgres with the `postgres` user by doing:
-`psql postgres -Upostgres`.
+`sudo -u postgres psql`.

 Create the `app_user` with its password: `CREATE ROLE app_user WITH LOGIN PASSWORD 'app_password';`.

 Give the user database creation permissions: `ALTER ROLE app_user CREATEDB;`.

-Logout using `\q` and now login using the `app_user` by doing `psql postgres -Uapp_user`.
+Logout using `\q` and now login using the `app_user` by typing the following: `psql -h localhost -U app_user postgres`.
+Enter the password: `app_password` when prompted.

 Next, we'll create the app database: `CREATE DATABASE app;`.